waseemingly/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CodeContact.jar` command to run the application.<br>

-   A GUI similar to the below should appear in a few seconds.
+5. A GUI similar to the below should appear in a few seconds.
 Note how the app might contain some sample data.<br>
    ![Ui](images/Ui.png)

-5. For new users, learn to use CodeContact through our [Tutorial](#codecontact-tutorial--for-new-users-).
+6. For new users, learn to use CodeContact through our [Tutorial](#codecontact-tutorial--for-new-users-).

-6. Refer to the [Features](#features) below for details of each command.
+7. Refer to the [Features](#features) below for details of each command.

 [Scroll back to Table of Contents](#table-of-contents)
+<div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------
 ## CodeContact Tutorial (for new users)

 This is a tutorial for **first-time** CodeContact users.

 1. Launch CodeContact.
 You may refer to the instructions [here](#quick-start).
-    * On launch, CodeContact will not contain any doctor or patient records.
+    * On launch, CodeContact will not contain any developer or client records.

 1. You will be asked to **enter a password** to unlock CodeContact.
-    * Enter the command `unlock pw/Password123!` in the command box
+    * Enter the command `unlock pw/Password123!` in the command box.

 1. You can **change the password** to unlock CodeContact.
     * Enter the command `change-password pw/Password123! npw/<yourNewPassword>` in the command box
-   <div markdown="span" class="alert alert-warning">:exclamation: **Note:**
+   <div markdown="block" class="alert alert-info">:bulb:
 You can always lock and unlock CodeContact using the `lock` and `unlock` commands </div>

 1. Let us try **adding a project** to our CodeContact.